-Our authorized capital stock consists of 49,800,000 shares of common stock, par value \$0.01 per share, of which, immediately after this offering, 22,480,972 shares will be outstanding, and 200,000 shares of non-convertible, non-participating Series A preferred stock, par value \$0.01 and having a liquidation preference of \$500 per share, that we are obligated to redeem no later than 30 months following the issuance of such shares ("Series A Preferred Stock"), of which 30,000 shares are currently outstanding.
+As of the date of the completion of this offering, our authorized capital stock will consist of 49,800,000 shares of common stock, par value \$0.01 per share, of which, immediately after this offering, 22,480,972 shares will be outstanding and 200,000 shares of preferred stock, par value \$0.01, of which 30,000 shares are currently outstanding.
 There is currently no market for our common stock, and we can offer no assurances that a market for our shares will develop in the future.
 We have applied to have our common stock listed on the New York Stock Exchange under the ticker symbol "FSC."
 No stock has been authorized for issuance under any equity compensation plans.
 Under Delaware law, our stockholders generally will not be personally liable for our debts or obligations.